andrei-korcsak/VMNest/README.md

 # Features
 ## View Machines
- - Displays all active machines within the network where the application is running.
+ - Displays all active/inactive machines within the network where the application is running.
- - Shows key details like IP addresses, MAC addresses, and DNS names in a table.
+ - Shows key details like IP addresses, MAC addresses, DNS names, and machine status in a table.
  - Includes an option to delete entries.
-In the future, addresses will be stored in a MongoDB database so both active and inactive machines are retained.
-The delete function will then remove entries from the database.
+Addresses are stored in a MongoDB database and both active and inactive machines are retained.
+The delete function removes the selected entries from the database.
- - Features a search bar for quickly locating specific entries and a "Refresh" button to update the table.
+ - Features a search bar for quickly locating specific entries and a "Refresh" button to update the table and database.

 ## Dashboard (Not yet implemented)
  - This screen will provide a visual dashboard to track various metrics from the machines, such as memory usage, uptime, storage, etc.